Account verification: Multi-party verification

 The processes of account verification utilized by multiple service providers can corroborate one another.
 OpenID Connect includes a user information protocol which can be used to link multiple accounts, corroborating user information.

 Account verification and good standing

 On some services, account verification is synonymous with good standing.

 Twitter reserves the right to remove account verification from users' accounts at any time without notice.
 Reasons for removal may reflect behaviors on and off Twitter and include: promoting hate and/or violence against, or directly attacking or threatening other people on the basis of race, ethnicity, national origin, sexual orientation, gender, gender identity, religious affiliation, age, disability, or disease; supporting organizations or individuals that promote the above; inciting or engaging in the harassment of others; violence and dangerous behavior;

 directly or indirectly threatening or encouraging any form of physical violence against an individual or any group of people, including threatening or promoting terrorism; violent, gruesome, shocking, or disturbing imagery; self-harm, suicide; and engaging in other activity on Twitter that violates the Twitter Rules.

+In April 2023, Blue ticks were removed from all Twitter accounts that had not subscribed to Twitter Blue.